 CoQ10 and statin users

 A side effect of statin drugs is muscle problems.
 Statins work by inhibiting an enzyme that's integral to cholesterol production in the body.
 This enzyme is also involved in the production of CoQ10, so statins reduce blood levels of it as well.
 It's not known if statins' effect on CoQ10 contributes to their adverse effects.
 So far, research on the effects of CoQ10 supplements in statin users has had mixed results.
-A major study on people with confirmed statin-related musicle problems is now underway and may clarify matters.
+In the most recent study, published in Atherosclerosis in 2015, researchers from the University of Connecticut School of Medicine found that CoQ10 did not help people with confirmed statin-related muscle problems, compared to a placebo.

 Side effects: No serious side effects have been reported, though some CoQ10 users experience heartburn, nausea, abdominal pain, dizziness and headaches.
 Supplements may interact with some medications, however, including the blood thinner warfarin (Coumadin) and some diabetes drugs.